 - Katadyn BeFree Water Filtration System 3.0L filters up 2L per min (but collapses to a small size) – a good option for larger groups.
 Only weighs 113g (4 oz).
 A smaller 1L version also available as well as a larger 10L system for groups.
 The filter lasts up to 1000L.

-- MSR Trail Base Water Filter Kit combines a gravity filtration system for camping with a small filter to use when hiking.
+- MSR Hyperflow Micro Filter combines a gravity filtration system for camping with a small filter to use when hiking.
 Filters 1L per min and filter life is 1500L.
 Heavier system weighing 620g (1 lbs 6 oz).

-Pump systems – you push the water through as filter
+Pump systems – you push or squeeze the water through a filter

 - Grayl Ultralight Purifier treats 473 ml (16 oz) in 15 sec, and removes viruses, bacteria and protozoan cysts.
 The filter lasts about 300 uses (150L).
 309g (10.9 oz)